jceminer/cn_gpu_miner/README.md

 ## Fees

 Current fees are:
-* 0.9% on the GPUs
+* 0.9% for the GPUs
-* 1.5% on the AES CPUs
+* 1.5% for the AES CPUs
-* 3.0% on the non-AES CPUs
+* 3.0% for the non-AES CPUs

-If you mix CPU and GPU, fees are adjusted proportionally.
+If you mix CPU and GPU, fees are adjusted proportionally.\
+If you mine with GPU only, disable CPU mining with --no-cpu or manually configure zero CPU, rather than pausing your CPU to avoid paying CPU related fees for nothing, and vice-versa.

 ## Planned features